padrinobook/padrinobook/01-introduction.md

   you happy
 - [fugitive](https://github.com/tpope/vim-fugitive/ "fugitive") - git wrapper for Vim, very good for command-line guys who don't want to leave the editor.
-Works good, if you are the only person working on a project (like I doing writing this book)
+Works good, if you are the only person working on a project (like I'm doing writing this book)

 In this book I will explain the commands of *git* when they first occur, and repeat the commands every time I did during the development.
 Repeating is very important when learning something new.

-### heroku ###
+### Heroku ###

-The [heroku cloud application platform](http://www.heroku.com/ "ruby gem") enables you to deploy your Rails application on the heroku platform.
+The [Heroku cloud application platform](http://www.heroku.com/ "ruby gem") enables you to deploy your Rails application on the Heroku platform.
 It manage the database creation, installation of the gems - difficult configurations tasks are handled by this platform.
 Heroku is so attractive that even the creator of ruby, [Yukihiro Matsumoto](http://blog.heroku.com/archives/2011/7/12/matz_joins_heroku/ "Yukihiroatsumoto"), works